Literary Device

 Teaching Foreshadowing with Movie Clips

-In eighth grade ELA, we read a really neat short story called “A Monkey’s Paw,” by W.W.
+In eighth-grade ELA, we read a really neat short story called “A Monkey’s Paw,” by W.W.
 Jacobs.
 It tells the story of a mysterious monkey’s paw, akin to a lucky rabbit’s foot, that has magical abilities to grant wishes.
-However, be careful what you wish for is definitely the main theme in this story.
+However, “Be careful what you wish for,” is definitely the main theme in this story.

 Four Types of Foreshadowing

 W.W.
-Jacobs displays all sorts of foreshadowing throughout which aligns with the spooky tone of the story.
+Jacobs displays all sorts of foreshadowing throughout, which aligns with the spooky tone of the story.
 The four types of foreshadowing we explored were abstract, prophecy, fallacy, and concrete foreshadowing.
 To delve into the four types of foreshadowing, we watched various movie clips.

 Teaching Foreshadowing with Movie Clips